-Beginning on Jan.
-1, 2020, the USGA and the R&A will implement major changes to the fabric of our handicap system.
+Beginning in early 2020, the USGA and the R&A will implement major changes to the fabric of our handicap system.
 This revamped World Handicap System aims to bring the game of golf under a single set of handicapping rules and provide a more consistent measure of players’ ability between different regions of the world.
 The WHS Hub will serve as your one-stop shop for the key changes and what you need to know before this new system goes into place.
 Below you will find information on each of the major changes in digestible videos and printable PDF documents.
 Please share this WHS Hub with all of your fellow golfers!

 For the full set of rules governing the World Handicap System, click here.